 The sound processor clicks easily onto the abutment.
-Once attached, it picks up sound waves in much the same way as a conventional hearing aid.
-However, instead of sending these sound waves through the ear canal, it transforms them into sound vibrations, ready to send through the bone, which means they bypass the outer and middle ear.
-Thanks to the direct connection between the sound processor and the bone through the implant and abutment, your skin does not dampen the sound vibrations, which gives a clearer sound.
+Once attached, it picks up sound waves in a similar way to a conventional hearing aid.
+However, instead of sending these sound waves through the ear canal, it transforms them into sound vibrations that are ready to send through the bone, which means they bypass the outer and middle ear.
+Thanks to the direct connection between the sound processor and the bone through the implant and abutment, your skin does not dampen the sound vibrations, providing a clearer sound.

-When you click off the sound processor, for example when showering or sleeping, no sound vibrations are sent and your hearing will return to its original state.
+When you click off the sound processor, e.g. when showering or sleeping, no sound vibrations are sent, and your hearing will return to its original state.

 Find out more

-Are there any situations where I won’t be able to wear my sound processor?
+Are there any situations in which I won’t be able to wear my sound processor?

 Will I be able to use my mobile phone with my sound processor?

-Ponto Plus and Ponto 3 support wireless communication and can be connected to mobile phones through Oticon Medical's Streamer.
+Ponto Plus and Ponto 3 support wireless communication and can be connected to mobile phones through the Oticon Medical Streamer.
 See which mobile phone models are compatible with the Oticon Medical Streamer.

 What about wearing glasses, helmets or hats after surgery?